 Today I’ll lead you on the traces of one of the most important Italian directors with a pleasant itinerary in 8 ½ steps, feeling the magic of Fellini’s genius.

-Starting our journey from the Via Dardanelli 10 is paramount: here is where Fellini was born and here is where every two year in September the neighbourhood Borgo San Giuliano turns into the set of the Festa de Borg.
+Every two year in September the neighbourhood Borgo San Giuliano turns into the set of the Festa de Borg.
 50s osterie and wine bars turn into fine restaurants.
 This part of the city has undergone significant refurbishment and is an ensemble of squares and streets where the predominant atmosphere seems to be the one of the opening scene of The clowns.
 Several murales tell stories and scenes taken from the film.

 2. Tempio Malatestiano